 Our compensation programs reflect our commitment to pay for performance and align the interests of our key employees with those of our stockholders.
 Executive compensation plans are designed to support the Company's annual financial goals and long-term strategic plan, as well as to promote stockholder value creation.
-A significant portion of the compensation packages of our Executives is intended to be at-risk pay for performance earned based on specific financial and operational achievements.
-During 2020, the Company:
+A significant portion of the compensation packages of our Executives is at-risk pay for performance earned based on specific financial and operational achievements.
+During 2021, the Company: